jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Note:** While **Absorption History** is a Keyword and can technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

+## Mirage
+Set: New Mutants
+Create Illusion
+Mirage’s Create Illusion power lets you put a basic location from your hand into your resource row.
+Note that the new resource won’t generate any recruit points on the turn it appears.
+This is because recruit points are only generated at the start of your Recruit Step, which happens before you can recruit characters like Mirage.

 ## Mister Sinister
 Set: Legacy
 **Genetic Manipulation**